bonang8/blog_1/README.md

    **Useful Tips in Haskell**
    ____________________________________________
-    _emphasized_Which external sources (videos, blogs, tutorials, etc) do you find most useful?
+    _Which external sources (videos, blogs, tutorials, etc) do you find most useful?_
     Top two must read resources are:
       1. Learn you a Haskell for Great Good
       2. Programming in Haskell.